bbfrederick/rapidtide/docs/usage_ccorrica.rst

 ^^^^^^^^^^^^
 	Find temporal crosscorrelations between the columns of an input file

 Inputs:
 ^^^^^^^
-	timecoursefile - Text file containing one or more timeseries columns.
+	A text file containing one or more timeseries columns.
 Use [:COLSPEC] to select which column(s) to use, where COLSPEC is an integer, a column separated list of ranges, or a comma separated set of column names (if input file is BIDS).
-Default is to use all columns
+Default is to use all columns.

-	outputroot - Root name for the output files

 Outputs:
 ^^^^^^^^